vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 One of mine first posts and yes, I'm posting an article how to create a blog.

 The article I was searching for shouldn't help me with my content.
 The article should have helped me with the the creation and setting technically.
 The most important part of a blog is the content, so don't lose time on a flashy design.
-The most successful bloggers do not have flashy pages as well.
+Blog design of most of the most successful blogers you The most successful bloggers do not have flashy pages as well.
 Actually their design usually didn't change for maybe last 10 years :)

 So this blog post aims the audience of developers seeking the informations how to create a blog technically.